Codecademy/docs/content/cloud-computing/concepts/cloud-services/cloud-services.md

 ## AWS

 AWS is the largest cloud computing platform, and the most mature, introducing its first public cloud services in 2006.
 It serves millions of users, from individuals to large enterprises, to governments.

-Offering more than 200 services to its customers, AWS has the largest catalog of services of the big three.
-As of 2021 it has 25 geographic regions and 218+ edge locations.
+- AWS offers more than 200 services to its customers.
+- As of 2021 AWS has 25 geographic regions and 218+ edge locations.

 The advantages of AWS include: